Alan B. Slifka Professor of Coexistence and Conflict; Program Director, MA in Coexistence and Conflict

 The Heller School for Social Policy and Management

-Leadership, Mediation, Negotiation, Peace & Coexistence, Post-Conflict, Consensus Building and Facilitation, Philosophy of Law, Jurisprudence, Reconciliation
+Responsible Leadership, Responsible Negotiation, Questioning, Mediation, Peace, Coexistence, Post-Conflict, Consensus Building, Facilitation, Philosophy of Law, Jurisprudence, Legal Rhetoric, Reconciliation

-Mediator in conflicts and negotiation expert, Alain Lempereur develops worldwide programs in research, consulting, and executive education on responsible leadership and negotiation.
+Mediator and negotiation expert, Alain Lempereur develops worldwide programs in research, consulting, and executive education on responsible leadership and negotiation.

 Alain and his wife, Michele, have three children Daria, Henri, and Emery.

 Universite Libre de Bruxelles, LL.M.